TsawadaTsuna/Grand-prix/README.md

-# Grand-Prix Multithreads - Using OpenMP with C
+# Multithreaded Grand Prix Simulator - Using OpenMP with C

 ## Members